sframe-wg/sframe/draft-ietf-sframe-enc.md

 To use SFrame, an application needs to define the inputs to the SFrame encryption and decryption operations, and how SFrame ciphertexts are delivered from sender to receiver (including any fragmentation and reassembly).
-In this section, we lay out additional requirements that an implementation must meet in order for SFrame to operate securely.
+In this section, we lay out additional requirements that an application must meet in order for SFrame to operate securely.

 In general, an application using SFrame is responsible for configuring SFrame.